lucidrains/soundstorm-pytorch/README.md

     soundstream = soundstream   # pass in the soundstream )

+# find as much audio you'd like the model to learn

-audio = torch.randn(2, 10080)   # now you have a raw audio that you directly pass into the model
+audio = torch.randn(2, 10080)

+# course it through the model and take a gazillion tiny steps

 loss, _ = model(audio)
 loss.backward()

+# and now you can generate state-of-the-art speech

-generated_audio = model.generate(1024, batch_size = 2)  # generated audio is also a raw wave now
+generated_audio = model.generate(1024, batch_size = 2)  # generated audio is also a raw wave if soundstream is present
 ```

 ## Todo